JuliaPhylo/PhyloPlots.jl/docs/readme.md

 ## what to update

+- update the Documenter version in `docs/Project.toml`: check to see if a new version of Documenter was released.
+If so, up the dependency, check locally that it works, make any updates as needed.
-- update Julia version in `.github/workflows/ci.yml`, Documentation section
+- update Julia version in `.github/workflows/ci.yml`, `matrix.version`

 ## to make a local version of the website